makerdao/community/governance/votes/templates/Executive vote - September 13, 2024.md

 - SKY DssVestMintable will be set up.
 - The USDS->SKY farming will be set up.
 - The USDS->01 farming will be set up.
-- LitePsmWrapper will be added to the Chainlog.
+- LitePsmWrapper will be added to the chainlog.
 - The GSM Pause Delay will be reduced.

 **Voting for this executive proposal will place your MKR in support of the actions outlined above.**